enriquez/MEAlertView/README.md

 `UIAlertView` subclass with a simpler API using blocks and target/action invocations.

+## Add to your project

+You can either copy the files into your project or you can use CocoaPods with the following in your Podfie:

+    pod 'MEAlertView', '~> 1.0.0'

 ## Examples

 Below are two examples of an alert view with two buttons: "Cancel" and "Ok".
 The first example is how you would normally use `UIAlertView`.
 The second is the equivalent, but using `MEAlertView`.